xiaosu-zhu/McQuic/README.md

   * Better if you have `≥4-way` NVIDIA RTX 3090s or faster GPUs.

 ## Configs
-Files in [configs](configs) give some example configs to train models.
+The folder [configs](configs) provides some example configs to train models.
 Please check specifications in [configs/README.md](configs/README.md).

 ## Train and Test
 Before training models, you need to prepare an image dataset.
 It is free to pick any images to form dataset, as long as the image-size is `≥512x512`.